gabest11/lexx-ivtc/README.md

 Planing to do newer releases if I can get them and are better quality.

+Still work in progress:
+* parity changing scenes, very time consuming, but there are not a lot
+* interpolating new pp frames with MVTools where they were badly done decades ago, tests look promising

 ## Encoding

 Need a bunch of tools like avisynth, ffmpeg, dgindex, mpeg2dec, yadifmod2, eedi3, php...
 Also, some paths point to locations on my hard disk.